hashicorp/vault/website/source/docs/configuration/seal/ocikms.html.md

 ---

 # `ocikms` Seal
-The OCI KMS seal configures Vault to use AWS KMS as the seal wrapping mechanism.
+The OCI KMS seal configures Vault to use OCI KMS as the seal wrapping mechanism.
 The OCI KMS seal is activated by one of the following:

 * The presence of a `seal "ocikms"` block in Vault's configuration file